mrockwood/mikerockwood.com/content/docs/offcanvas.md

 description: Create an off-canvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations.
 ---

-# Off-canvas

-<p class="uk-text-lead">Create an off-canvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations.</p>

 ## Usage

 To apply this component, add the `uk-offcanvas` attribute to a parent `<div>` element and use the following classes.